 We performed a comparison between Microsoft Power BI and Pyramid Analytics based on real PeerSpot user reviews.

-Find out in this report how the two BI (Business Intelligence) Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Because this solution is very easy, and very visual, you can have results in minutes."
+Find out in this report how the two BI (Business Intelligence) Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Provides a full platform (database, ETL, reporting, analysis, and so on)"

 "I think the most valuable Pyramid Analytics feature is the solution's ability to drill down and dice in the loop.
 I think it is better than InExcel or Power BI."